Becky139/mutts-cuts/TESTING.md

 To reiterate, `makemigrations` are the instructions to build a table, the `migrate` command actually to builds it.

-It is now possible to create profiles programatically though I wanted to test with the Django admin utility.
+It is now possible to create profiles programmatically though I wanted to test with the Django admin utility.

 To do so the model must be registered within the apps `admin` file.